 Anaheim, CA 92805

 The Housing and Community Development Commission has 9 members (Roster).
-All members shall be qualified electors of the City and shall not hold any paid office or employment in the City government.
+All members shall be residents of the City of Anaheim and shall not hold any paid office or employment in the City government.
 Commission members may serve up to 2 consecutive 4-year terms and may not concurrently serve on 2 or more City boards and commissions.

 Conduct and carry out the functions as are prescribed by the Housing Authorities Law (commencing with Section 34100 of the California Health and Safety Code).